Whiteknight/whiteknight.github.com/drafts/threading_vision.md

 In the case of an unlocked proxy, I don't care whether data update messages are passed synchronously or asynchronously.
-Either we can pick a default and allow the user to override in an HLL mapped subclass, or we can provide a flag as a second argument to `unlock`.
+Either we can pick a default and allow the user to override in an HLL mapped subclass, or we can provide a flag or a callback as a second argument to `unlock`.

-Every Task is a tuple of a Context object a Continuation, and maybe an array of startup invariants, similar to how the main program args are currently stored inside the interpreter object.
+Every Task is a tuple of a Context object, a Continuation, a Mailbox and maybe an array of startup invariants, similar to how the main program args are currently stored inside the interpreter object.
 Every Thread object contains an array of Tasks, a pointer to the current Task, and scheduler logic to control when and how the next Task is launched.
 Some threads could easily use a cooperative approach where Tasks must be manually scheduled using `thread.yeild()` or `thread.execute(task)` calls.
 New tasks can be added using `thread.schedule(task, priority, args, ...)`.
 These names are just speculative of course, I'm just trying to show that tasks are managed either through or with particular threads.
 Somewhere along the line I suspect we are going to